sujatakinhekar/DataScience/README.md

 # DataScience
-This is a data science with python end to end project.
+This is a data science with python end to end project with exploratory data analysis.